WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 His Three Lovers

-Elayne and Min and Aviendha, sitting in a silent circle around him, each in turn reaching out to lay a hand on him.This may have been fulfilled; it may be the scene where Min, Aviendha and Elayne all bond Rand.
-Alternatively, it may refer to Min’s viewing of three women around Rand on a funeral bier, or of Nicola’s Foretelling of three women in a boat with Rand.
+Elayne and Min and Aviendha, sitting in a silent circle around him, each in turn reaching out to lay a hand on him.This could be the scene where Min, Aviendha and Elayne all bond Rand, but it may also refer to the three women standing around the pyre as Rand’s body is burnt.
+As many characters remarked, none of the three visited Rand’s body as it lay dying.

 Rand Playing Dead

-Logain, laughing, stepped across something on the ground and mounted a black stone; when she looked down, she thought it was Rand’s body he had stepped over, laid out on a funeral bier with his hands crossed at his breast, but when she touched his face, it broke apart like a puppet.Logain replaces Rand who appears to be dead, or pretending to be dead.
+Logain, laughing, stepped across something on the ground and mounted a black stone; when she looked down, she thought it was Rand’s body he had stepped over, laid out on a funeral bier with his hands crossed at his breast, but when she touched his face, it broke apart like a puppet.Logain took on leadership of the Asha’man; Rand affirmed this in A Memory of Light, The Last Battle, when he passed on his angreal to Logain.
+Rand’s soul still lives, though few know this, but his body was cremated, hence the image of Rand’s body being a shell.

 - A Crown Of Swords, Unseen Eyes